krrish94/krrish94.github.io/content/blog/gradschool-sop/index.md

 ## Be you

 The first bit of trivial, yet essential advice: **be you**.
 Every statement is unique because it outlines *your* purpose.
-Do not optimize a statement to cater to your prospective reviewers' interests.
+Do not optimize a statement to cater to your prospective reviewers' interests, or due to fear of competition.
 Be transparent -- this will allow your potential reviewers to assess your application's needs in the fairest manner possible.
-Do not feign interest in a particular research area or direction you have no intention of pursuing or just because it's trendy.
-People can usually tell these apart (particularly if you do not come off as having an in-depth understanding of the area).
+Do not feign interest in a particular research area or direction you have no intention of pursuing or just because it's trendy. **People can usually tell these apart**, particularly if you do not come off as having an in-depth understanding of the area.

 ## The "purpose" of the statement

 A number of statements fail to convey the motivation behind pursuing a particular program.
 This is a crucial aspect of your SOP -- describe why you are interested in computer science in general, and your sub-field in particular.
 Reasons could be *goal-driven* (e.g. accelerating drug discovery using reinforcement learning) or *curiosity-driven* (e.g. why does stochastic gradient descent work so well for training neural nets) or something else.
 Stating them upfront provides reviewers with a pretext for everything that follows in your SOP.
 See [this tweet](https://twitter.com/kkitani/status/1339225283774308354?s=20) for an endorsement.
+Again, "be you".

 ## Not a personal statement

 > This is specifically for PhD programs

 A common pitfall I've seen with most SOPs is that they over-emphasize personal traits and qualities.
-Such personal claims about diligence, creativity, enthusiasm---in my view---suffer a **credibility problem**.
-The applicant always has incentive to brag or exaggerate.
-A better strategy is to let the other parts of your application package establish such personal traits.
+Such personal claims about diligence, creativity, and enthusiasm suffer a **credibility problem** because the applicant has incentive to brag or exaggerate.
+One way to overcome this is by letting the other parts of your application package establish such personal traits.
 Your letter writers are the best people to do this -- they do not suffer the aforementioned credibility problem.
-It helps to think of your SOP as a mini research proposal.
+Rather than emphasize personal traits, it helps to think of your SOP as a mini research proposal.
 Talk about why your research direction is important and exciting.
 Imagine you were successful; what kind of new applications would then be enabled?

 ## No cliché